meet244/KonnectED/README.md

 We aim to further enhance KonnectED by implementing a smart recommendation engine, enabling collaborative projects, hosting interactive live events, and improving our skill endorsement system.

 ### About Project
-This project was developed as part of a hackathon.
+This project was developed as part of a hackathon by team [TensionFlow](https://github.com/meet244/KonnectED/graphs/contributors).
 You can find more information about the hackathon and our project [here](https://google.com).

 ## 🤝 Contributors
 - [Meet Patel](https://github.com/meet244)